mialkin/docs/csharp/concurrency/concurrency.md

 Some modern future types in .NET are `Task` and `Task<TResult>` .
 Older asynchronous APIs use callbacks or events instead of futures.

 **Asynchronous operation** is some operation that is started that will complete some time later.
-While the operation is in progress, it doesn’t block the original thread; the thread that starts the operation is free to do other work.
+While the operation is in progress, it doesn't block the original thread; the thread that starts the operation is free to do other work.

 ## Reactive programming